Want to become a thought leader on LinkedIn? Today, it’s easier than ever.

-As you’re building up your network, start creating content that will appeal to your audience.
-If you’re not sure where to start, follow the advice given by Marcus Sheridan in his book They Ask, You Answer and start answering questions your audience has.
+As you’re building up your network, start creating thought leadership content that will appeal to your audience.
+If you’re not sure where to start, follow the advice given by marketing thought leader Marcus Sheridan in his book They Ask, You Answer and start answering questions your audience has.

-If you’re not sure where to start, create a post and ask your connections to comment with questions they have about your genius zone.
+If you’re not sure where to start, create a post about your genius zone and ask your connections to comment with questions.
 Then create a post for each question, and give your answer.
 Done.
 Easy.

 Creating great content on LinkedIn gets easier the more you do it, so don’t quit if it doesn’t come naturally at first.
 Especially post native video.
 Video gets outsized attention on LinkedIn right now, and it doesn’t need to be professional.
 I posted a video I filmed on my phone, while walking, with no more than 20 seconds of preparation or thought beforehand, and it was seen over 150,000 times, generated hundreds of comments, and even led to new clients.

 Finally, what many thought leaders leave out on LinkedIn is they treat it as though it were a TV or radio broadcast.
 Perhaps you can become successful on LinkedIn telling everyone what you think and never listening, but you’ll enjoy so much more success if you dive in and respond to comments, and respond quickly.
 You’ll develop meaningful relationships, you’ll attract raving fans, your network will grow faster, your business will benefit more, and you’ll have more fun.
 It’s also one of the secrets to get your content to go viral.